 Good for: classic dishes, value for money

-The traditional menu at the Blueprint Café – a fairly priced £20 for two courses or £25 for three – has three choices at each course including cock-a-leekie soup or cullen skink (smoked haddock chowder), and haggis or seared sea bream.
+The traditional menu at the Blueprint Café – a fairly priced £25 for three courses – will be served on Saturday 24 and has three choices at each course including cock-a-leekie soup or cullen skink (smoked haddock chowder), and haggis or seared sea bream.
 For afters, there’s clootie dumpling (steamed suet pudding) with clotted cream ice-cream.
-A pull-out-all-the-stops £50 option has whisky-matching between courses.
 The presence of a piper will add drama to the atmosphere.
 Gaze out across the Thames and let the sounds of the pipes transport you to Loch Lomond.

 - Design Museum, 28 Shad Thames, SE1 2YD